hangrybear666/09-devops-bootcamp__aws/README.md

     f.
 Dont forget to open ports in your EC2 instance's security group: 8080 for java, 3080 for node-app, 22 for ssh, ideally only for your own ip-address and the ip address of jenkins server

+    g.
+Install `jq` locally, so our aws scripts can manipulate returned json output from aws cli shell scripts

 1. To build a local docker image, push it to a private docker hub repo and then automatically pull and run it on your EC2 instance

     Simply run